 Swap Egg Nog for Green Tea

 You can get back on track ASAP by drinking green tea every day.
 In a recent 12-week study, participants who drank 4 to 5 cups of green tea daily, then did a 25-minute workout, lost an average of two more pounds and more belly fat than the non-tea-drinking exercisers.
 Why?
 The brew contains catechins, a type of antioxidant that triggers the release of fat from fat cells and helps speed the liver's capacity for turning fat into energy.
-Tea is such an effective fat burner that we made it the centerpiece of our new best-selling book, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 4 inches from their waists!

 Fill Up on Fiber and Protein

 If you want to lose weight, it's important to keep your blood-sugar levels stable, so you don't overeat.
 That's key when trying to recover after Thanksgiving and throughout December.
-To keep hunger at bay, have three meals and two snacks a day (all of these 25 Best High-Protein Snacks in America are healthy picks).
+To keep hunger at bay, have three meals and two snacks a day (all of these 25 Best Store-Bought High-Protein Snacks are healthy picks).
 And to help you stay fuller longer, make sure that every time you eat, you're consuming a combination of fiber (one of the most satiating nutrients out there) and protein.

 Work Out First Thing